Abdur Razzak (cricketer)

-Abdur Razzak (খান আব্দুর রাজ্জাক; born 15 June 1982) is a Bangladeshi former cricketer who played in all formats of the game.
-Abdur is the first Bangladeshi to take 200 wickets in ODIs.
-He is also the first left arm spinner and second spinner after Saqlain Mushtaq to take a hat-trick.
+Khan Abdur Razzak (খান আব্দুর রাজ্জাক; born 15 June 1982) is a Bangladeshi former cricketer who played for the national team in all formats of the game.
+Abdur Razzak is the first Bangladeshi to take 200 wickets in ODIs.
+He is also the first left-arm spinner and second spinner after Saqlain Mushtaq to take a hat-trick.

 He made his first-class debut at Bangladeshi domestic level for Khulna Division in the 2001/02 season.
-Best known for being a tall left-arm orthodox spin bowler, he helped guide his division to the National Cricket Title in his maiden season.
-From there he was selected for Bangladesh A (training team for the full national squad) performing well against Zimbabwe A, including figures of 7 for 17 in one game in Dhaka.
+Best known for being a tall left-arm orthodox spin bowler, he helped guide his division to the National Cricket title in his maiden season.
+From there he was selected for Bangladesh A (training team for the full national squad) performing well against Zimbabwe A, including claiming 7 wickets for 17 runs in one game in Dhaka.

-Though he has played just nine Tests, he has been more successful in One Day Internationals (ODIs) and was Bangladesh's leading wicket-taker in the format in 2013, when he reached the 200 wickets milestone.
+He played just nine Tests.
+He was more successful in One Day Internationals (ODIs) and was Bangladesh's leading wicket-taker in the format in 2013, when he reached the 200 wickets milestone.

 In January 2018, he became the first Bangladesh player to take 500 wickets in first-class cricket.
-After four years, he made comeback to the Test squad on 8 February 2018 against Sri Lanka, taking 4-63 opening the bowling, but Bangladesh lost by 215 runs.
+After an absence of four years, he made a comeback to the Test squad on 8 February 2018 against Sri Lanka, taking 4-63 opening the bowling, but Bangladesh lost the match by 215 runs.
 In November 2019, he took his 600th first-class wicket, becoming the first Bangladeshi bowler to reach the milestone.

-In February 2021, Abdur announced his retirement from all forms of cricket.
+In February 2021, Abdur Razzak announced his retirement from all forms of cricket.

 Domestic career

 Indian Premier League

-Abdur was the only Bangladeshi to play in the 2008 Indian Premier League making him the first Bangladeshi to play the league.
+Abdur Razzak was the only Bangladeshi to play in the 2008 Indian Premier League making him the first Bangladeshi to play the league.
 He was bought for $50,000 by the Royal Challengers Bangalore and played in only one match.
-Despite not playing often for the team, Abdur believed that the experience he gained from the tournament was important.
+Despite not playing often for the team, Abdur Razzak believed that the experience he gained from the tournament was important.
 He stated that Anil Kumble "was very helpful when I asked him about bowling in Test matches.
 He told me that given my bowling approach, it is very important to use variations within my line and length.
 Actually, captains would want a breakthrough from me so without using variations, wickets are hard to come by.
 Coach Venkatesh Prasad was also a great help".